 A dead tooth is precisely what the name implies: a tooth that is no longer living.
-If you suspect you have a dead tooth, it’s crucial to seek treatment immediately.
+If you suspect you have one, it’s crucial to seek treatment immediately.

 Dr. Justin Harlow, your dentist in Steele Creek, has the following to say about what you should do if you have a dead tooth.